rpoleski/MulensModel/documents/00_MMv3_changes.md

-Implementing these changes involved some major updates to the internal architecture, but these should mostly be invisible to the user (although they add new options).
+Implementing these changes involved some major updates to the internal architecture, but these should mostly be invisible to the user (although they add new functionality).

 We have also cleaned up some problems/bugs/features that will impact the user
 experience:
-- Shifted the convention of `alpha` by 180 deg to make MM compatible with conventions of Skowron et al. 2011.
+- Shifted the convention of `alpha` by 180 deg to make MM compatible with convention of Skowron et al. 2011.
 - Removing `astropy` units from microlensing parameters.
 - Generally improving consistency in naming conventions.
-- Deprecated functions removed.
+- Deprecated functions and properties removed.

 A detailed list of changes follows.